rirwin/theft-market/INSTALL.md

 **Documentation is a work in progress**

-Scripted Install

-   To be developed
+Scripted Install - To be developed

 Manual Install

 1. Get AWS node and CDH5 cluster setup
-    Platform tested on 1 large (for master) and 3 medium that have magnetic spining disks.
+    Platform tested on 1 large (for master) and 3 medium that have magnetic spinning disks.
     We used ubuntu 12.04 images.
 I've tried to include the docs on how to get it running on CentOS or AWS Linux AMI, but it's not fully tested.